webplatformco/.github/profile/README.md

 We work with organizations of any size to listen to their pain points and create an individualized plan to address them, depending on:
 1. **Status:** Are there existing solutions for this pain point, and what is their implementation status?
 2. **Budget:** How much are you willing to invest?
-This can range from a few hours of work to several months, and from one person exploring the problem space and writing a proposal to funding spec writing, tests, docs[^1], devrel[^2], implementation in browsers[^2] etc, the sky is the limit.
+This can range from a few hours of work to several months, and from one person exploring the problem space and writing a proposal to funding spec writing, tests, docs[^1], devrel, implementation in browsers[^2] etc, the sky is the limit.
 Obviously, the more you invest in advancing a feature, the higher the odds of success and the shorter the timeline.
 1. **Scope:** Would addressing the pain point require a small improvement to an existing feature, or a whole new web technology?
 The larger the scope, the higher the risk.